Barista Blend Oat Milk

 🗒 Variations

-There are so many yummy variations you can make with this barista oat milk.
-Here are some ideas but see all my versions below in the recipe card:
+There are so many yummy variations you can make with this barista blend oat milk.
+Here are some ideas, but see all my versions below in the recipe card:

-• Cinnamon: Add cinnamon to it for a beautiful warming milk that you can add to lattes or baking
+• Cinnamon: Add cinnamon for a beautiful, warming milk that you can use in lattes or baking.

-• Vanilla: Add vanilla to this oat milk for a delicious added flavor that you can add to baking or your morning coffee
+• Vanilla: Add vanilla to this barista blend oat milk for a delicious added flavor that you can add to baking or your morning coffee.

 🗒 Best served with